Compliance Guides & Building Standards

 Home and contents policies routinely contain exclusions for damage caused by non-compliant building work.
 Water damage from a failed waterproofing membrane — one of the most common and expensive claims — can be rejected if the waterproofing wasn’t compliant when it was installed.
 That’s not a theoretical scenario.
 It happens, and insurers look for it.

-Building inspectors flag non-compliant bathroom work, and once it's in the report it's disclosed.
+Building inspectors flag non-compliant bathroom work, and once it’s in the report it’s disclosed.
 That can mean rectification before settlement, a price reduction, or a sale that falls over entirely.
-Non-compliant bathrooms are a liability that follows the property, not just the current owner.
+Non-compliant bathrooms are a liability that follows the property — not just the current owner.

 A council or building surveyor can require that non-compliant work be removed and redone.
 In many cases the cost falls to the owner, not the builder — particularly if the builder is no longer trading or the contract situation is disputed.
 The paperwork that would have made liability clear — permits, inspection certificates, compliance certificates — tends to be exactly what’s missing in these situations.

 Getting it right the first time is cheaper.
 Every single time.
+See our full compliance guide ›

 How a Good Renovation Team Handles NCC Compliance